beingCurious/example-repo/README.md

 # Example Repository
-A sample description here, Hello World;
+A sample description here, Hello, Hello Coders!

+This is the second change